Telehealth services in rural and remote Australia: a systematic review of models of care and factors influencing success and sustainability

 [View Author Details]

-This version of ‘Telehealth services in rural and remote Australia: a systematic review of models of care and factors influencing success and sustainability’ has been replaced by a corrected version. www.rrh.org.au
+This version of ‘Telehealth services in rural and remote Australia: a systematic review of models of care and factors influencing success and sustainability’ is published in correction of the original article www.rrh.org.au, first published on 17 October 2016.
+The authors refer readers to additions and corrections throughout the text.

 Introduction: With the escalating costs of health care, issues with recruitment and retention of health practitioners in rural areas, and poor economies of scale, the question of delivering people to services or services to people is a dilemma for health authorities around the world.
 People living in rural areas have poorer health outcomes compared to their urban counterparts, and the problem of how to provide health care and deliver services in rural locations is an ongoing challenge.
 Telehealth services can efficiently and effectively improve access to healthcare for people living in rural and remote areas of Australia.
 However, telehealth services are not mainstream or routinely available in many rural and remote locations.
 The barriers to integration of telehealth into mainstream practice have been well described, but not the factors that may influence the success and sustainability of a service.
 Our aim was to collate, review and synthesise the available literature regarding telehealth services in rural and remote locations of Australia, and to identify the factors associated with their sustained success.Key words: access, Australia, models of care, sustainability, telemedicine.